-3 members must be full-time tenure-track faculty from inside the Department

-1 member must be full-time tenure-track faculty from outside the Department

-1 member can be a "choice" committee member - for example, this may be someone with particular relevance to the project and has the appropriate academic credentials but does not meet one of the descriptions above.
+3 members must be full-time tenure-track faculty from inside the Department 1 member must be full-time tenure-track faculty from outside the Department 1 member can be a "choice" committee member - for example, this may be someone with particular relevance to the project and has the appropriate academic credentials but does not meet one of the descriptions above.

 One of the committee members needs to be designated as the Chair; this is typically the students' faculty advisor.
-One of the committee members will be appointed by the Director of Graduate Studies.
+The Director of Graduate Studies will appoint one of the other committee members.
 See http://ed-psych.utah.edu/sac/info-forms.php for the appropriate forms to complete.